Observatory Castle of Abbadia the Most Beautiful Castle in the Basque Country

 Abbadia, an Example of French Gothic Revival Architecture

-The Château-Observatoire Abbadia is one of the most important examples of French gothic Revival Architecture, an architectural movement that began in the late 1740s in England.
-You can visit it all year round in the town of Hendaye in the French Basque country.
+The Château-Observatoire Abbadia is one of the most important examples of French Gothic Revival Architecture, an architectural movement that began in the late 1740s in England.
+You can visit it all year round in the town of Hendaye the most Southwest town in France before you reach Spain.
+It is located in what is known as the French Basque Country.

 Panoramic View Of The Abbadia's Castle

 The first thing that you notice when you arrive at the castle is the magnificent location overlooking the Atlantic coast.
 After that, it is the Neo-Gothic building that captures your attention.
 Come with me for a few minutes and discover this marvellous work of architecture.
 A dreamlike place that transports you to a world of romanticism lingering for times gone by.

 The Observatory Castle Of Abbadia, The Origins

 Although Abadia looks like a gothic castle, it was built at the end of the 19th century by the famous architect Eugene Viollet-le-Duc, the same one who worked restoring the medieval city of Carcassone and the Notre Dame de Paris.
 He was under the orders of Antoine d’Abbadie a famous traveller, ethnologist, geographer and scientist.